Apply the Past, Shape the Future

 +

-POLS/INTL 2800 “Introduction to Applied History” a required class for the new certificate offering foundational understanding of theory and practice of applied history.
+HIST (POLS)(INTL) 2800 “Introduction to Applied History” a required class for the new certificate offering foundational understanding of theory and practice of applied history.
 This is a great place to learn how pursuing the Certificate in Applied History can be personally and professionally meaningful for SPIA students.
+(Offered every fall semester with Dr. Shermer)

-POLS 4815** “Presidential Power: Lessons from History” with Prof. Lynch where we will examine presidential politics with an emphasis on the history of presidential powers and their contemporary use.
+POLS 4815 “Presidential Power: Lessons from History” with Dr. Michael Lynch where we will examine presidential politics with an emphasis on the history of presidential powers and their contemporary use.

-In future terms, Applied History courses from HIST, INTL, and PADP will be offered
+In future terms, Applied History courses from HIST, INTL, and POLS will be offered.

 The Latest News from SPIA